 There are no tables of contents or indexes so you have to scan through books to find particular topics or else use a search tool for the PDF files.
 There are no tests, although some of the courses have many pages of multiple-choice questions at the end that might be used for that purpose.

-For third grade and above, there are free PDF answer keys, but these are not listed with the other free downloads.
+For third grade and above, there are free PDF answer keys, but these are not listed with the downloadable courses.
 You can find them on the website page for the printed books.

 The Christian content seems minimal aside from the copywork in first grade, but I didn’t check everything.